I know why people search “Why I Left eXp Realty” so often.

 Still, buyers will ultimately rely on local real estate agents and brokers.

-Local brokerages will also play an important role for real estate agents.
+Local brokerages will also play an essential role for real estate agents.

 Agents Chose The Wrong Sponsor